 At LMU, one credit hour is defined as a minimum of 3 hours of work by an average student per week for a 15-week semester.
 That means that a 4-unit class must average a minimum of 12 hours of work a week and a minimum total of 180 hours of work for the semester (inclusive of class contact time).
 Typically this will mean one hour of classroom instruction and two hours of out of class student work each week for each unit of a course.
-This course meets twice a week for one hour and forty minutes for each class, and expects a minimum of 12 hours per week on class-related assignments.
+This course meets for three hours per week and expects a minimum of 12 hours per week on class-related assignments.